Telecontrolli/6lbr-on-Telecontrolli-Devices-XIP/README.md

 #6lbr-on-Telecontrolli-Devices V1.2

 -V1.2: This version contains the Contiki OS with the addition of the input management, adapted to X.IP4T / X.IP5 devices.
-In the folder cc26xx/cc26xx-web-demo you find the file test_led2.c and test_led2.h.
 PIN IOID_14 added to control the input LEDs when you press the button.
 Adding the resource Digital Input IOID0 on CoAP.

 Tested with Contiki-develop-20170121